sidravi1/sidravi1.github.io/_posts/2018-03-08-first-post.md

 date: 2018-03-08
 ---

-The plan is to move my [incipient blog](https://sidrav1.com) from the wordpress site to here.
-This post is part of the initial setup and test.
+The plan is to move my [incipient blog](https://sidrav1.com) from the wordpress site to here.<br>This post is part of the initial setup and test.